ray-project/ray/doc/source/train/getting-started-pytorch.rst

     trainer = TorchTrainer(train_func, scaling_config=scaling_config)
     result = trainer.fit()

-1. Your `train_func` is the Python code that is executed on each distributed training worker.
+1. `train_func` is the Python code that executes on each distributed training worker.
-2. Your `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
+2. `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
-3. Your `TorchTrainer` launches the distributed training job.
+3. `TorchTrainer` launches the distributed training job.

 Compare a PyTorch training script with and without Ray Train.